-Disaster Prevention and Risk Management: identifying the risks faced in Europe
+Identifying and addressing the risks faced in Europe

-The European Commission publishes the overview of natural and man-made disaster risks that the EU may face to identify and examine trends in the ever-evolving disaster risk landscape.
-This report supports better understanding of disaster risks facing Europe’s population and informs decision makers on risk management to prevent loss of life and economic, social and environmental impacts.
+The European Commission publishes the EU overview of natural and man-made disaster risks that the EU may face, to examine trends in the ever-evolving disaster risk landscape, discuss the major drivers shaping it, with a particular look at disaster risks impacting Europe (2014, 2017 and 2020 editions are available).

 Funding for Disaster Risk Management